rarebreed/khadga/README.md

 # What is khadga?

-khadga is a collaboration and creativity tool.
-As an MVP it will focus on the following:
+khadga is a tool to experiment with NLP and computer vision.
+It offers a chat message based service (think slack, gitter, discord, etc) along with a video cam interface.
+The purpose of this is to get data for both training and eventually for model prediction.

+The second part of khadga is to do real-time analytics on the data that is coming in.
+There are two primary

-- WebRTC to do cam to cam video chats
+- NLP to do text classification or semantic analysis
-- Chatroom to allow connected peers to communicate
-- Text classification for chats
-- Video image recognition (facial recognition)
+- Video image recognition and object tracking (facial recognition)

+## Components

-To implement this, there are 3 main components:
+To implement this, there are 4 main components:

 - A backend, comprised of a rust warp server that handles the connection for WebRTC and websockets
-- A frontend, which is a webassembly based SPA that will contain the UI for the session
+- A frontend, which is a react based SPA that will contain the UI for the session
 - A mongodb database to store chats, documents and (public) keys
-- tensorflow for modeling and training
+- A webassembly library to assist tensorflow using wasm-bindgen

-## Backend
+### Backend

 The backend is a rust server written in warp.
-Since async-await is still very new, this is all very beta.
-Because async-await is so new,  the warp  framework just added  async-await in their master branch.
+It will support websockets for several purposes:

+- real time chat messages
+- WebRTC for video streams
+- mqtt (over websockets) so that IoT devices can pub-sub

+The initial focus will be on websockets for chatting, and WebRTC.
+In the future, khadga can act as another mqtt client that IoT devices can send data to.

-## Frontend
+### Frontend

-The front end is rust that compiles down to webassembly via the wasm-pack tool.
-It does not make use of a virtual DOM, since the current projects that can do thit have aVDOM still require a nightly rust toolchain.
+The front is a react + typescript based project that will act as the primary means for a human agent to interact with.

+### mongodb

+Mongodb will be used to store data for scenarios where we need to persist data as not all data might be consumed and used in real time.

+It will also be used for things like user accounts and logins.

+### Webassembly library

+This library (called noesis) will help with some heavy lifting and data crunching.
+The ultimate goal will be to port tensorflow to wasm, but this will take time.

 ## Building